its-gucci/its-gucci.github.io/_pages/about.md

 News
 =====
+- **Jan 2025**: Our paper "Foundation Models Secretly Understand Neural Network Weights: Enhancing Hypernetwork Architectures with Foundation Models" is accepted to ICLR 2025!
 - **Feb 2024**: Our survey "Hyperbolic Deep Learning in Computer Vision: A Survey" is accepted to IJCV 2024!
 Big thanks to my coauthors and Pascal for organizing!
 - **Oct 2023**: Presented our work "Generalizable Neural Fields as Partially Observed Neural Processes" at ICCV 2023!
 - **Oct 2022**: Gave a talk as part of the Hyperbolic Representation Learning for Computer Vision tutorial at ECCV 2022!
 The tutorial webiste can be found [here](https://sites.google.com/view/hyperbolic-tutorial-eccv22) and videos of the talks can be found [here](https://www.youtube.com/@hyperboliclearningforcv)!